gnori-zon/MailSenderBot/README.md

 spring:
   datasource:
     # (address of database)
-    url: jdbc:postgresql://localhost:5432/mailsenderdb
+    url: jdbc:postgresql://localhost:5432/
-    username: postgres
+    username:
-    password: martin12
+    password:
   jpa:
     # (schema generation for database)
     generate-ddl: false
     show-sql: true
 # rabbitMQ
   rabbitmq:
-     # (the host on which the rabbitMQ is located)
-     addresses: localhost
+     addresses: localhost:5672
-     # (the port on which the rabbitMQ is located)
-     port: 15672
      username: guest
      password: guest
      # (specifying the name of the queue to be listening)
      queue-name: send.mail
 #  for send-worker
 base:
-  # (specifying mails and keys to them through ' , ' which will be used by the bot  for anonymous mailing)
+  # (specifying mails and keys(keys for app) to them through ' , ' which will be used by the bot for anonymous mailing (ONLY GMAIL))
   mails:
   keys:
 #for Crypto !keys specified in .yaml(client) and .yaml(worker) must will be equals